sm-azure/CarND-Vehicle-Detection/README.md

   <b>Hog Params 4</b>
 </p>

-*Finally decided to stick to proposed one in the course .. :) *
+*Finally decided to stick to proposed one in the course*

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+The code is in [Training.ipynb](Training.ipynb) in the sixth cell.
+The color space used was `LUV`, spatial binning with 16x16, color histogram for all channels in 32 bins, and finally the hog features for ALL channels.
+The final number of features was 6108.
+The features were normalized using a standard scaler.

-I trained a linear SVM using...
+I used a Linear SVM with a train, test ratio of 8:2.

+The final accuracy reached was >99%.
+The model was saved for using in the pipeline.

 ### Sliding Window Search